ada-lang-io/ada-lang-io/docs/projects-to-work-on.md

   abstracts the device away from the code.
 This is what generally drivers do.
-By implementing a HAL the low level aspects of the hardware are not needed in order to program the device, which makes the experience of embedded programming a lot more pleasant and readable.
-Ada has quite a few HALs (see the Ada Drivers Library), but we are nowhere near close to other communities, eventhough we exceed at embedded programming.
+By implementing a HAL the low level aspects of the hardware are not needed in order to program the device, which makes the experience of embedded programming a lot more pleasant and comprehensible.
+Ada has quite a few HALs (see the Ada Drivers Library), but we are nowhere near to other communities, even though we exceed at embedded programming.

 - **Improve [svd2ada](https://github.com/AdaCore/svd2ada) and
   [startup-gen](https://github.com/AdaCore/startup-gen).** These two tools allow